Sample Poultry Farming Business Plan Template

 • the construction of poultry pen and battery cage installation

-This facility will only produce layer birds to prevent an overlap of ideas and due to the limited resources available.
-Meaning that in the future, Goody Poultry Farm might decide to bring in more ideas.
+This facility will only produce layer birds to prevent an overlap of ideas due to the limited resources available.
+This means that Goody Poultry Farm might decide to bring in more ideas in the future.

-It is expected that in the first year of production, the farm should be able to produce about 60 crates of eggs daily and generate more than 1 million as revenue.
-Spent layers should be sold at the end of a year of laying and the money should be used in getting replacement birds.
+In the first year of production, the farm is expected to produce about 60 crates of eggs daily and generate more than 1 million in revenue.
+Spent layers should be sold at the end of a year of laying, and the money should be used to get replacement birds.

-The business has decided to collaborate with experts and investors because the business involves bringing together all available industrial facilities that a single business might not be able to provide.
+The business has decided to collaborate with experts and investors because the business involves bringing together all available industrial facilities that a single company might be unable to provide.

 BUSINESS OVERVIEW

-The most popular form of poultry farming business is layers production because egg consumption cuts across all nations.
+The most popular form of poultry farming is layer production because egg consumption cuts across all nations.
 There are different niches in the poultry business.
 These include broiler, layer, quailturkey, ostrich, geese, and duck production.

-Because of these various forms, it is advisable to focus on one aspect and then add other aspects with time.
+Because of these various forms, focusing on one aspect and then adding other elements with time is advisable.
 This is one industry with great potential.

-The main things that serve as hindrances in this industry are high-interest rates, lack of electricity, absence of credit, high cost of products, and so on.
-Presently, the demand for day-old chicks, eggs, and broiler meat remains very high.
+The main things that serve as hindrances in this industry are high-interest rates, lack of electricity, absence of credit, high product costs, and so on.
+The demand for day-old chicks, eggs, and broiler meat remains very high.

 VISION STATEMENT